5000, Clinical Guidelines

 All client health records must include:

-• Client identification and personal data, including financial eligibility.
+• client identification and personal data, including financial eligibility;

-• The client’s preferred language and method of communication.
+• the client’s preferred language and method of communication;

-• Client contact information, including the best way and alternate ways to reach the client to ensure continuity of care, confidentiality and compliance with HIPAA regulations.
+• client contact information, including the best way and alternate ways to reach the client to ensure continuity of care, confidentiality and compliance with HIPAA regulations;

-• A complete medication list, including prescription, nonprescription medications and dietary supplements, updated at each encounter.
+• a complete medication list, including prescription, nonprescription medications and dietary supplements, updated at each encounter;

-• Documentation of recommended follow-up care, scheduled return visit dates and follow-up for missed appointments.
+• documentation of recommended follow-up care, scheduled return visit dates and follow-up for missed appointments;

-• Documentation of informed consent or refusal of services.
+• documentation of informed consent or refusal of services;

 Initial Medical History and Risk Assessment

 In addition to the elements required for the Client Health Record listed above, a comprehensive medical history must be obtained during the initial or early subsequent clinical visit.
-It should be appropriately adapted to the age and gender of the client:
+It should be appropriately adapted to the age and sex of the client:

 • Reason for the visit and current health status